The services of the Shoah Memorial

 librairie@memorialdelashoah.org

-The places of remembrance department offers support and expertise in developing places of memory.
-It is especially involved in projects to preserve and develop former internment camps, such as the Camp des Milles and the internment camps in the Loiret.
-The department also organizes trips to places of remembrance, especially Auschwitz-Birkenau in Poland.
+The Development and Visits of Places of Memory service offers support and expertise in the development of places of memory.
+He is particularly involved in projects to safeguard and develop former internment camps, such as the Camp des Milles or the internment camps in Loiret.
+This service is also responsible for organizing trips to places of remembrance, particularly the site of Auschwitz-Birkenau in Poland.

 lieux@memorialdelashoah.org